Anaheim Wrongful Death Lawyers

 The Surviving Family’s Intention

-In a wrongful death claim, the surviving family refers to both the person who filed the claim and the family who will receive it.
+In a wrongful death claim, the surviving family refers to both the person who filed the claim.
 Insurance claim adjusters, juries, and judges consider the character and motive of the people receiving insurance claim money in a court of law.

 Whether The Deceased Is Partially At Fault